stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 }
 ```

-And the `point` method calculates a point along the ray, i.e. solves the line equation:
+And `point` calculates a point along the ray, i.e. solves the line equation:

 ```java
 default Point point(float dist) {